sbmlteam/libsbml/README.txt

   gcc -o myapp.c myapp.c -lsbml

-If the compiler cannot find the library, refer to Section 3.2 below for information about ldconfig, LD_LIBRARY_PATH, and related matters.
+If the compiler cannot find the library, refer to Section 3.2 below for information about ldconfig, LD_LIBRARY_PATH/DYLD_LIBRARY_PATH, and related matters.

+Documentation for libSBML is available as a separate download from the same locations as the libSBML distribution (namely, the SBML project SourceForge and the http://sbml.org/software/libsbml web page).
+You may also regenerate the documentation from the source code distribution if you have Doxygen version 1.4.5 installed and have configured libSBML with the --with-doxygen flag.
+Then you can execute the following to generate and install the libSBML documentation files:

+  make install-docs

 1.2 Windows